Common Causes of Wi-Fi Connectivity Problems

 The app is called WiFi Solver, and it’s available for Android and Chrome OS.
 Architecture of Radio is another mobile app that uses publicly available information from cell phone towers, local Wi-Fi networks, satellites, and your location to create a map of the signals in your area.
 This app is available to purchase on Google Play and the Apple Store.

-Based on projections by Statista.com, there will be around 6.58 network-connected devices per person around the globe at some point in the year 2020.
-No wonder it has been forecasted that there will be approximately 24 billion devices using the internet by the end of 2020 — most of which will do so over a wireless network.
-Homes and offices are common places for people to use these devices simultaneously over Wi-Fi.
+According to research from Parks Associates, there are now 16 connected devices per household in the U.S. Homes and offices are common places for people to use these devices simultaneously over Wi-Fi.
 This competition causes slow internet speeds and spreads the signal quite thin — especially if you’ve left your router on the frequency it came on when you purchased it.

 If your wireless network isn’t sufficiently protected, it’s easy for your neighbors and others nearby to mooch off of your internet — sometimes without your knowledge.
 Sharing your signal with people outside your house is not only a security issue, but it also slows down the Wi-Fi significantly.

 In addition to setting a password, you should also set up network security.
-CNET has provided some tips for changing the settings in your network and on the router to keep your network safe.
 Remember to update your router regularly and check for unfamiliar devices that may be using your network.
 These simple preventative measures ensure that only you and your authorized users are able to access your Wi-Fi for optimal speed.
 If you’re not sure how to update or check your network for suspicious users, click here.

 Water is a difficult medium for Wi-Fi waves to pass through, so if your router is placed near your fish tank, it’s probably leeching most of the signal and keeping it from reaching your devices as easily.
 Move your Wi-Fi router as far away as possible from aquariums to ensure fast emission of wireless waves in every direction.